-Physiotherapy is a dynamic profession, which addresses health care as well as health-related problems of illness, disability and injury by means of intervention.
+Physiotherapy is a dynamic profession that addresses health care as well as health-related problems of illness, disability and injury by means of intervention.
 The goals of physiotherapy are to promote health and wellness, to prevent illness and disability, to restore and optimise functional ability through rehabilitation and cooperation in a multidisciplinary team.
 Evidence-based therapy, professional protocols and rehabilitation practice underpins all physiotherapy interventions.

-Furthermore Physiotherapy education aims to equip graduates to promote healthy lifestyle, social re-integration and economic participation of their patients as individuals and in all communities.
+Furthermore, physiotherapy education aims to equip graduates to promote healthy lifestyles, social re-integration and economic participation of their patients as individuals and in all communities.
 The Department of Physiotherapy endorses life-long learning and leadership, resulting in the development of the profession and assumption of key roles within the wider health care system.